Querz/mcaselector/README.md

 | LightPopulated | byte | Whether the light levels for the chunk have been calculated.
 If this is set to 0, converting a world from 1.12.x to 1.13 will omit that chunk.
 Allowed values are `0` and `1`. |
 | Biome | String | One or multiple biome names, separated by comma (,).
 For a reference of biome names, have a look at the [Wiki](https://minecraft.gamepedia.com/Java_Edition_data_values#Biomes). |

+Fields that allow multiple comma separated values act the same as multiple consecutive filters of the same type with single values connected with the `AND` operator.

 **Notice**
 Running the query will check the `.mca`-file's name first if the query would even apply to any chunk in this file using the xPos and zPos conditions, as long as the query is built in a way that allows doing this.